Other applications

 Conventional carbon supports have been used in fuel cell electrodes, but these materials have suffered from insufficient high-voltage resistance.
 Although firing can improve the high-voltage resistance of carbon supports, it significantly reduces their surface area, compromising their ability to effectively disperse catalysts.

-Benefits of Using GMS
+Benefits of using GMS

 GMS is a unique carbon material that maintains its porosity—and thus its high specific surface area—even after firing, while exhibiting exceptional high-voltage resistance.
 As a result, using GMS as a catalyst support for fuel cells is expected to overcome the limitations associated with conventional supports.